jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Limits on refunds
 (6) Despite subsection (5), sections RM 13 to RM 17, RM 32, and RZ 6 do not apply to limit a refund payable to a company that is part of a consolidated imputation group in relation to income tax paid individually by the company to the extent to which those sections would not have limited the refund if it had been a refund payable to the group in relation to income tax paid by the group.
 However, if an amount is refunded and would not have been payable but for this subsection, section RM 15(1) (Changes in credit balances) applies as if the refund were made in relation to income tax paid by the group.
 Applying for refunds
-(7) If a company that is part of an imputation group is entitled to a refund under section RM 2, RM 4, or RM 5 (which relate to refunds for overpaid income tax), the company must apply for a refund by notifying the Commissioner.
+(7) If a company that is part of an imputation group is entitled to a refund under section RM 2 or RM 4 (which relate to refunds for overpaid income tax), the company must apply for a refund by notifying the Commissioner.
 Sections RM 13 to RM 17, RM 32, and RZ 6 apply to the entitlement as if—
   (a) the imputation credit account of the group were the imputation credit account of the company:
   (b) a credit in the imputation credit account for the purposes of those sections were reduced by the amount of a refund to a company that is part of the group.